Hungarian Recipe Of The Week: Fish Soup

 In the area around Baja, broad strips of pasta are added.
 If the soup is simply cooked “the fishermans way,” the ingredients are just placed in a large pot, or kettle, so minimum effort is required.

 But however it is cooked, bright red ground paprika is ubiquitous in Hungarian fish soup.
-It was not until the end of the 18th century that paprika was widely grown in Hungary, and it follows that this must have been when it became

 Fish soup cooked the fisherman’s way common practice to add it to fish soup.
 Sweet or semisweet paprika can safely be used for most Hungarian specialties without suffering any loss of flavor.
 However, this is not the case with fish soup.
 Although it need not be hot enough to bring tears to the eyes, at least medium hot paprika should be used to give it the right flavor.